focardozom/BST692_LABS/Lab_2.md

 #### Step 6

-Create a table object to display the count of passanger for each class and crew.
+In your server, create a table object to display the count of passengers for each class and crew.

 It should look like this: